-Community action: PLACES 7 - The condition of public rights of way and roads (including footpaths and bridleways)
+Community action: PLACES 9 - The condition of public rights of way and roads (including footpaths and bridleways)

 - A Initiatives which encourage better maintenance of footpaths and bridleways will be supported.
 Support will also be given to initiatives that prevent improper use of existing footpaths and bridleways by, for example, motor cycles. - B The Neighbourhood Plan will support initiatives that promote safe walking in the parish including safe walk to school routes.
-We will support Clapham and Patching Primary School and West Sussex County Council in the promotion, review and development of school travel plans and identification of school bus stops locations. - C -Public rights of way across agricultural land should be reinstated promptly after ploughing. - D To provide wildlife habitat, promote biodiversity and retain the rural character of the parish, roadside verges should only be cut where there is an overriding need in the interests of road safety.
+We will support Clapham and Patching Primary School and West Sussex County Council in the promotion, review and development of school travel plans and identification of school bus stops locations. - C -Public rights of way across agricultural land should be reinstated promptly after ploughing.